This blog was originally posted on 29.6.2010 on my old blog. I’m now reposting it here – 10 years after it was originally written.

-- Imagine the teachers joining in with the taunts during lessons.
+- Imagine the teachers joining in with taunts during lessons.

-- Imagine having somebody stub a cigarette out on your neck and then kicking you onto the floor and then riding over you with their bike on the school playing fields that you’d chosen to walk across to avoid people bullying you.
+- Imagine having somebody stub a cigarette out on your neck, kicking you onto the floor and then riding over you with their bike on the school playing fields that you’d chosen to walk across to avoid people bullying you.

-- Imagine many people watching these things happening and either laughing or keeping quiet when you need them to say what you saw.
+- Imagine many people watching these things happening and either laughing or keeping quiet when you needed them to say what they’d seen.

-- Imagine drawing pins being put on your chair regularly so that when you sat down the pin would pierce your skin but you knew that if you reacted you would get a kicking later for speaking out about it.
+- Imagine drawing pins being put on your chair regularly so that when you sat down the pin would pierce your skin but you knew that if you reacted you would get beaten up later for speaking out about it.

-- Imagine being made to sit at the front of the class because you were the “Problem Child” and then turned into a human target for spit, spit-balls and anything that could be thrown.
+- Imagine being made to sit at the front of the class because you were the “Problem Child” and then turned into a human target for elastic bands, spit-balls and anything else that could be thrown.

-- Imagine that after helping a puppy back to a garden it had escaped from, being suspended from school because people thought it would be funny to say that the dog was kicked and thrown like a rugby ball.
+- Imagine being suspended from school after helping a puppy back to a garden it had escaped from and then because a group of particular bullies thought it would be funny to say that the dog was kicked and thrown like a rugby ball.

-- Imagine the headmistress of the school blaming you for it all.
+- Imagine the headmistress of the school – Miss Cannie – blaming you for it all.

 I started Netherhall Secondary School in 1995, I had left my primary school and was really looking forward to starting at “Big School”, I’d been school shopping with my mum the day before and she bought me a new school bag, pencil-case and the usual gubbins needed for school, I was so proud of my new things – I was going to love big school!